jpangia/js2mouse/readme.md

     pretty sure that event type 129 is button init and 130 is axis init also, when opening a js device, it runs through an init cycle that tests all the joystick elements

-   Dependencies:
+    js2mouse_v1.c is an old version

+<h2>Dependencies:</h2>

     xdotool
         standalone in Debian-based systems; installed with `sudo apt install xdotool` standalone for Arch-based as well; installed with `sudo pacman -S[yu] xdotool`

+<h2>Known Bugs</h2>
+1
+-
+<code>read()</code> call returning 2^64 bytes when reading from the joystick file.
+even though there is a max parameter that seems like it should give the maximum number of bytes to read 2
+-
+memory overflow crash when reading from stdin

 <h2>TODO:</h2>
 	- translate usage of system() into exec family of functions (see man 3 execl)
 	- using execl will also allow for checking if xdotool is installed
 	- maybe look into option to use wayland-based equivalent of xdotool (there exists ydotool, which is intended to be a drop-in replacement for xdotool)
 	- security risk: config file could inject malicious code into system() calls but if the program reads the file expecting an int, then the program should crash at worst, so I think it's ok
-   - research chardevice files to learn more about js0 -/!\ look into using access again; looks like it can return 0 on an empty device file
+   - research chardevice files to learn more about js0
+   - /!\ look into using access again; looks like it can return 0 on an empty device file

    check file before reading in the loop record time since last input; prompt user to quit if left for too long